lisp-docs/process-dpans3r/output/chap-8/i-b-dictionary/_defstruct_macro.md

-The first two **nil** elements stem from the :initial-offset of 2 in the definition of binop.
+The first two <DictionaryLink styled={true} term={"nil"}><b>nil</b></DictionaryLink> elements stem from the :initial-offset of 2 in the definition of binop.
 The next four elements contain the structure name and three slots for binop.
-The next three **nil** elements stem from the :initial-offset of 3 in the definition of annotated-binop.
+The next three <DictionaryLink styled={true} term={"nil"}><b>nil</b></DictionaryLink> elements stem from the :initial-offset of 3 in the definition of annotated-binop.
 The last three list elements contain the additional slots for an annotated-binop.